PieEditor/PIE/src/back/api.md

 ### Sign up

 Sign up a new user.
+Perform the login in the same time in providing the access token in the response.

 	POST /users/signup